ghartsel/GX-Kernel/content/introduction.md

 The [LOG\_WARN](#log_warn) primitive is used to report non-critical faults.
-This is useful for noteworthy faults that do not affect system operation, and for check-pointing during debugging.
+This is useful for noteworthy faults that don't affect system operation, and for check-pointing during debugging.
 The fault is only reported and logged; no recovery is initiated by the kernel.